CodeTherapist/codetherapist.github.io/README.md

-This the repository for my Blog: https://codetherapist.github.io/.
+This is the repository for my Blog: https://codetherapist.github.io/.